AlexeyKopchinskiy/Portfolio-project-4-v2/README.md

 - CSRF enforcement will be reintroduced once form flows are finalized and user authentication is hardened.

 Security Note: This is acceptable in controlled environments but should be addressed before production deployment.
 Reviewers are encouraged to flag any form that handles sensitive data without CSRF protection.

+**Lighthouse Testing Note**

+During performance profiling with Lighthouse, the homepage occasionally triggered a NO_NAVSTART error — a known issue when Chrome fails to capture the navigation trace due to timing inconsistencies.
+This did not reflect any actual rendering or performance problems.

+After multiple tests (including CLI runs and incognito sessions), the page consistently scored 100% across all Lighthouse categories.
+The error appears only sporadically and is tied to how Lighthouse captures the trace, not to the page’s structure or behavior.

+Developers encountering similar issues may refer to Lighthouse’s trace documentation or run tests via CLI for more consistent results.

 [Back To Top](#table-of-contents)